PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 ## Motors

-Motors/servos are connected to the MAIN and AUX ports in the order specified for your vehicle in the Airframe Reference.
+Motors/servos are connected to the MAIN ports in the order specified for your vehicle in the [Airframes Reference](../airframes/airframe_reference.md).

 ![quickstart](../../assets/flight_controller/cuav_v5_nano/connection/v5_nano_quickstart_06.png)